Ruiyang1210W/Data-Analysis-and-ML-Cases/README.md

 This repository contains projects completed as part of the **MIT IDSS (Institute for Data, Systems, and Society) Data Science and machine learning: making data-driven decisions**.
 These projects demonstrate expertise in translating raw data into actionable insights through advanced machine learning techniques, statistical analysis, and designing objective functions aligned with business goals.

-The program officially ended in February 2025; Self-study courses were completed in March 2025.
+The program officially ended in February 2025; The remaining self-paced courses were completed in March 2025.

 ## Overview